High blood pressureHypertension

 Decisions on starting or increasing medications should be based on multiple blood pressure readings, taken at both the doctor's office and even at home.

-- An arm cuff that is too wide
+- An arm cuff that is too large

 - An arm cuff that is too small